-Shared Moments with Artist and BNEART Visionary Travis Dewan
+Shared Moments with BNE Visionary artist Travis Dewan

 Travis Dewan is an artist, arts worker and educator based in Brisbane, Queensland, Australia.

 In June 2011 recognizing the need for a sustainable information network for the Brisbane arts and culture scene Travis instigated the visionary web site Brisbane Art, a fine example of an artist-run making waves useful in today’s 24/7 attention economy.

 In Travis’s words: BNE ART is an independent digital visual arts guide, an online platform showcasing and archiving events, opportunities, artists, arts writing and art spaces from Brisbane.
 It is an access point and resource for audiences needing to learn more about Brisbane’s visual arts sector and creative arts culture.

 Travis also has a keen interest in Brisbane’s rich and diverse arts and culture heritage and has been a long valued supporter of the development of the ARI Remix project research and development since it began with gusto back in December 2012.

 Q: Travis, tell me your most vivid memory of working in the Brisbane arts scene so far ?

 TD: I remember the time at the end of art school, where my peers and I seriously considered the state of the emerging arts sector in Brisbane.
 There were few opportunities for emerging artists to showcase new work outside of the commercial sector – so we each decided to start various artist-run initiatives to actively change the way art was presented in Brisbane.

 We were not the first to act upon this circumstance, but there was a sense of a resurgence of ARI activity during 2010 – 2013.
 This was an exciting time for me, as I took a lot of risks, made a lot of mistakes and also made many great investments into the future of what has now become my arts practice and business.